Vretinger/RPSLS-Showdown/README.md

 ### Unfixed Bugs

 No major bugs were discovered during testing.
 Minor issues related to styling may be present on certain screen sizes, which will be addressed in future updates.

-## Deployment

-The game was deployed to a hosting platform (e.g., GitHub Pages) using the following steps:

-1. Navigate to the GitHub repository's Settings tab.
-2. From the source section drop-down menu, select the Master Branch.
-3. The page will be automatically refreshed to indicate successful deployment.
-4. The live link to the deployed game can be found [here](https://vretinger.github.io/RPSLS-Showdown/).

 ## Credits